LinkedDataFragments/Server.js/packages/feature-memento/README.md

 * `versionEnd`: The end datetime of a given version. _Should be used as key in memento version value._
 * `mementoBaseURL`: An optional external memento base URL to override. _Should be used as key in memento version value._

+`@ldf/server-qpf` and `@ldf/preset-qpf` provide default instantiations of `TimegateController`, `MementoControllerExtension` and `MementoQpfHtmlView`, which means that you don't have to define them in your config file yourself.
+The only thing you still need to do is defining the time gate and its mementos, as shown in the example below.

 Example:
 ```json
 {